Shippable/docs/sources/platform/management/subscription/billing.md

     * XL is a build node with 4 cores and 15GB RAM
     * 2XL is a build node with 8 cores and 30GB RAM

 * Check the **cache** checkbox if you want to enable node caching for on-demand nodes.
 If you are pulling or building Docker images as part of your workflow, this is highly recommended to speed up your builds.
+Please note that machine image versions that come with Docker 18.03 are currently known to be incompatible with node caching.
+You must use [machine image version 6.9.4](platform/runtime/machine-image/ami-v694) or earlier for node caching to be effective.
 More on [node caching here](/platform/runtime/caching/#node-caching).

 * To buy more parallel capacity, adjust the number in the **Quantity** column to the capacity you need for each SKU.
 This will allow you to run multiple jobs in parallel.